Cookei/UCBUGG-website-recreation/static/media/basic materials arnold.5a80e0aef83b38114d9e.md

 ![](ss54.png)

 Go back to the ArnoldBasicLabTemplate from earlier.
 The one with the nice fancy dome light and the cube you experimented on.
 Delete the cube and instead make a default gear.
-You can do this by going here.
+You can do this by going to `Create` &rarr; `Polygon Primitives` &rarr; `Gear`.

 Try to connect your diffuse texture into the base color.